couchbaselabs/docs-ng/content/couchbase-devguide-2.0/accessing-data-with-couchbase-sdks.markdown

    not eject any keys to free up space.

  * Metadata: This is the information Couchbase Server automatically stores with your value, namely CAS value, expiration and flags.
-Metadata per document is 150 Bytes, is stored in RAM at all times, and cannot be ejected from RAM.
+Metadata per document is 60 Bytes for Couchbase 2.0.1 and 54 for Couchbase 2.0.2.
+This is stored in RAM at all times, and cannot be ejected from RAM.

  * Values: You can store values up to 1 MB in memcached buckets and up to 20 MB in Couchbase buckets.
 Values can be any arbitrary binary data or it can be a